jennyballif/jennyballif.github.io/play.md

       </div>
       <div class="col-md-8">
         <div class="card-body">
-          <h5 class="card-title">Get a printable pdf calendar</h5>
+          <h5 class="card-title">Get a printable 2020 science calendar</h5>
-          <p class="card-text">Keep your kids excited for science with a scheduled weekly science demo you can do at home.</p>
+          <p class="card-text">Full of entertaining cartoons, this calendar has suggested science activities for every week of the year.
+You have the option of downloading either color or black-and-white pdfs of the calendar.</p>
           <a href="https://marvelous-thinker-501.ck.page/a49ed8ae29" target="_blank" class="btn btn-primary btn-block">Get pdf Calendar</a>
         </div>
       </div>